-Blue carbon - world's most efficient absorbers of CO2 and long-term carbon sinks CanIndia News
+Blue Carbon - World's most efficient absorbers of CO2 and long-term carbon sinks CanIndia News

 Mangroves are salt-tolerant forests that grow at the interface between land and sea in tropical and sub-tropical latitudes across over 118 countries.
 In 2012, global mangrove cover was estimated at 14.5 million hectares, nearly the same size as Bangladesh, most of which was in Asia (42 per cent).

-The green payments against the blue carbon ecosystems of India can be as high as $9.6 billion, whereas the social cost of carbon sequestered by these ecosystems can vary between $0.47 billion and 5.43 billion.
+The green payments against the blue carbon ecosystems of India can be as high as?9.6 billion US $, whereas the social cost of carbon sequestered by these ecosystems can vary between 0.47 and 5.43 billion US $.